PlasmaFlare/baba-modding-guide/guides/adding_conditions.md

         end
     else
         print("no parameters given!")
-        result = false
+        return false,checkedconds
     end

-    -- If all parameters are satisfied, then the "without" condition is satisfied.
-Otherwise, set result = false, making testcond() return false if (allfound ~= #params) then
+    -- If more than zero parameters are satisfised, then the "not without" condition is NOT satisfied.
-        if (orhandling == false) then
-            result = false
-            break
+    -- (this result gets inverted by testcond(), so 0 or less means satisfied) if notcond then
+        return (allfound > 0),checkedconds
     end

-    elseif orhandling then
-        orresult = true
-    end
+    -- If all parameters are satisfied, then the "without" condition is satisfied. return (allfound == #params),checkedconds end,
 ```
 </details>